 Suez Governorate

-Suez Governorate is one of the governorates of the Arab Republic of Egypt, which is located within the territory of the Suez Canal, which also includes the governorates of Port Said and Ismailia, and the Suez Governorate has divided administratively into five regions, namely: Suez, Forty, Ataqa, Faisal,
+Suez Governorate is one of the governorates of the Arab Republic of Egypt, which is located within the territory of the Suez Canal, which also includes the governorates of Port Said and Ismailia, and the Suez Governorate has been divided administratively into five regions, namely: Suez, Forty, Ataqa, Faisal,

 The following are the most prominent tourist attractions in Suez: